SaaS ยท Analysis

 The hard opinion: any Malaysian Sdn Bhd merchant doing more than MYR 50,000 monthly in Malaysian revenue and not offering FPX at checkout in 2026 is leaving money on the table. iPay88 or a comparable Malaysian-licensed gateway pays back within one month.

-HitPay is the Singapore-built payment acceptance SaaS with strong Malaysian DuitNow and card support.
+**[HitPay](/tools/hitpay)** is the payment acceptance SaaS built in Singapore, with strong Malaysian DuitNow and card support.
 Pricing is roughly 2.5% plus MYR 1.00 for cards, lower for DuitNow QR.

 For Malaysian merchants who want a cleaner API and simpler developer onboarding versus iPay88's older integration patterns, HitPay is often a better fit.
 The trade-off: iPay88 typically wins on FPX rates and Sdn Bhd merchant onboarding through traditional Malaysian bank relationships.
 The practical 2026 pattern: HitPay for Singapore-headquartered companies expanding into Malaysia or for developer-led Malaysian D2C; iPay88 for traditional Malaysian Sdn Bhd merchants prioritizing FPX rates and local bank acquirer relationships.